AdguardTeam/AdguardAssistant/DEPLOYMENT.md

   re-patches the CHANGELOG, which is not idempotent (AG-55717) and can corrupt `CHANGELOG.md`.
 Use a different tag or revert the CHANGELOG changes manually first.
-- **Only the `dist/` commit-back failed**: the release itself is already published (userscript, npm, GitHub Release).
-Re-run the `commit-dist` job from the run page (`protected-push` no-ops when there is nothing to commit).
-As a last resort, build locally with the release version stamped and commit `dist/` manually with the message `deploy: update dist v<version>`.
 - **Old tag-based path is gone**: pushing a `v*` tag manually builds and releases nothing.
 The only release path is prepare → merge → publish.
 - **Deploy jobs are approval-gated**: re-running `deploy-static` or